Robinia pseudoacacia 'Frisia'

 West–facing or East–facing or South–facing or North–facing

 - Harmful if eaten, skin irritant.
 Wear gloves and other protective equipment when handling

 Robinia are vigorous suckering trees and shrubs, sometimes thorny, with pinnate leaves and racemes of pea-type flowers in early summer, sometimes followed by seed pods

 How to grow

 Grow in moderately fertile soil; will tolerate poor dry soils.
-Larger trees develop brittle branches and suckering may be a problem; it has the potential to become a nuisance
+Larger trees develop brittle branches and suckering may be a problem; it has the potential to become a nuisance if not managed well

 Propagate by seed sown in a cold frame in autumn